Crossing guard: New Zealand

 In New Zealand, a school crossing patrol, officially called a School Traffic Safety Team, but more commonly known as a School Patrol or Road Patrol, was first introduced in 1931 and has been acknowledged in New Zealand legislation since 1944.
 Students and supervising teachers are in charge of running the patrols each day, with students being trained each year by the New Zealand Police.
 Around 950 school patrols operate nationally.

 The two students on duty control and stop the flow of vehicles approaching a pedestrian crossing (or school crossing point) from either direction allowing school students to safely cross the road.
 This is done by extending orange school patrol signs onto the roadway in one or both directions so that the words "STOP - SCHOOL PATROL" is clearly displayed to any approaching driver.
 Once the traffic has stopped, one student verbally instructs pedestrians to cross the road.

 One of the two students leads the crossing with a series of verbal calls.
 When a gap in the traffic appears the leader calls "signs out" (both signs are extended onto the road).
 "Check" (Both students check that traffic is stopping/stopped).
 "Cross now" (students may cross safely) and finally "signs in" (Signs are withdrawn from road).

 All traffic is legally required to stop if one or more signs are being displayed.
 The stop signs used are mounted onto the pedestrian crossing poles which have a hinged bracket attached, allowing the students to easily and quickly extend (swing) the sign out onto the roadway, during breaks in the traffic.
 These signs are removed from the poles and stored away while the crossing is not in operation and are usually constructed from aluminium, allowing them to be light and relatively easy to carry by younger students.

-Kea Crossings (school patrols that don't operate on pedestrian crossings), and School Traffic Wardens, are also in place at some New Zealand schools where low to medium traffic is present.
+Kea Crossings (school patrols that do not operate on pedestrian crossings), and School Traffic Wardens, are also in place at some New Zealand schools where low to medium traffic is present.